 The problem is that moment between making a new backup and deleting an old one.
 In that time, an otherwise safe account can easily go over its usage limit.
 The errors caused by a lack of disk space prevent WHM from deleting old backups.
 When that happens, it can be very difficult to even get access to the server and clear out those old backups!

 Prevent this problem before it happens– only save as many backups as you need.
-Remember that cPanel backups can be quite large.
+And download backups promptly to a local storage device – spare workstation, external drive, tape, etc. Remember that cPanel backups can be quite large.
 When you plan your backups, make sure you leave room for the ‘extra’ backup that briefly exists.

 If you are hosting websites for your own clients, it’s a good idea to set some ground rules.
 Some people will never want to empty their email inboxes.
 After a few years, inboxes can balloon to 30 or 40 GB in size!
 Some clients upload lots of temporary files while working on their sites.
 If those files aren’t deleted, they are needlessly taking up space.
 A good way to manage this while you’re building a site is to regularly clear out files you don’t need.